API Reference

 Returns:

-A list of dictionaries representing locks stats (name, jobs_count, todo, doing, succeeded, failed).
+A list of dictionaries representing locks stats (name, jobs_count, todo, doing, succeeded, failed, cancelled, aborting, aborted).

 Return type: